vladigleba/vladigleba.github.io/source/_posts/2013-10-31-introducing-readify-a-new-octopress-theme-focused-on-readibility.markdown

 date: 2013-10-31 09:20
 comments: true
 categories: [Projects, Design]
+description: Users of the Octopress blogging framework now have a new responsive theme available focused on readability!
+It's called Readify.
 ---

-Hackers using the [Octopress blogging framework](http://octopress.org/) now have a new responsive theme available focused on readability!
-It's called [Readify](https://github.com/vladigleba/readify).
+Hackers using the [Octopress blogging framework](http://octopress.org/) now have a new responsive theme available focused on readability called [Readify](https://github.com/vladigleba/readify).

 <!-- more -->